-During the 1930s, government started establishing extensive plantations to make South Africa self-sufficient in its timber requirements, and to provide more job opportunities in a diversified economy during the depression.
+During the 1930s, government started establishing extensive plantations to make South Africa selfsufficient in its timber requirements, and to provide more job opportunities in a diversified economy during the depression.
 Commercial plantations of exotic species proved to be a sound investment and the private sector established large plantations of pine, eucalyptus and wattle trees.

-By mid-2006, the private sector owned 1 021 390 ha (or 77%) of the total plantation area of 1 333 563 ha, as well as virtually all the processing plants in the country.
-The remaining 23% (312 173 ha) was under private ownership.
-The extent of public ownership will decrease significantly due to restructuring.
+By mid-2006, the private sector owned 978 300 ha (or 76%) of the total plantation area of 1 281 519 ha, as well as virtually all the processing plants in the country.
+The remaining 24% (303 219 ha) was under public ownership, although this figure includes four privatised Safcol packages.
+The extent of public ownership will decrease significantly because of restructuring.

-In 2006, capital investment in these plantations stood at R16 billion, 55% of which was attributable to investment in trees.
-A further 23,3% was tied up in land, 13% in roads, 7,2% in fixed assets and 1,4% in machinery and equipment.
+In 2007, capital investment in these plantations stood at R18,6 billion, 53,2% of which was attributable to investment in trees.
+A further 21,7% was tied up in land, 15,8% in roads, 7,9% in fixed assets and 1,4% in machinery and equipment.